antonhibl/ArtGallery-CS312/README.md

 npm start
 ```

-Your app should now be running on [localhost:3000](http://localhost:3000/).
+Your app should now be running on [localhost:3000](http://localhost:3000/).(or
+whatever port you chose)

 ## Project Structure